thecosignstudio/process/_chapters/05-design.md

 The user’s correct input has been received by the application.
 The user doesn’t have to worry about it anymore.

 These states will recur based on the page, user interaction, updated data, and pretty much any change to your application’s state.
-By thoughtfully designing for these changes, you can create a polished experience for users no matter which situation they find themselves in.
+By thoughtfully designing these changes, you can create a polished experience for users no matter which situation they find themselves in.

-## Designing specifics for mobile native apps
+## Designing specifics for native mobile apps
-If you are only starting to design native apps, the best thing is to read the official guidelines for the Android (Material Design) and for iOS (Human Interface Guidelines) operation systems.
+If you are only starting to design native apps, the best thing to do is to read the official guidelines for the Android (Material Design) and iOS (Human Interface Guidelines) operating systems.

 **Android devices**
 [Material Design Guidelines](https://material.io/guidelines/){:target="_blank"}